 Develop an Irrigation Water Management (IWM) Plan that will guide the irrigator or decision-maker in the proper management and application of irrigation water.
-Use the principles set forth in Chapter 9 of the National Engineering Handbook (NEH), Part 652, Irrigation Guide, as the basis for irrigation water management activities.

-When irrigation water is limited, develop an IWM Plan that will meet crop needs during critical crop growth stages.
+When irrigation water is limited, develop an IWM Plan that will meet critical crop growth stages.